andreafalletti/hyprland-/Using-hyprctl.md

-clients - lists all windows with their properties devices - lists all connected keyboards and mice activewindow - gets the active window name layers - WARNING: Crashes Hyprland often! lists all the layers
+clients - lists all windows with their properties devices - lists all connected keyboards and mice activewindow - gets the active window name layers - lists all the layers splash - prints the current random splash
 ```

 # Batch